-On May 19, 2005, we modified our \$605.0 million Unsecured Line of Credit by extending the maturity date from January 17, 2006 to October 30, 2007, with a provision for a one-year extension at our option, subject to certain conditions and by reducing the per annum variable interest rate on outstanding balances from Eurodollar plus 0.70% to Eurodollar plus 0.65% In addition a facility fee equal to 15 basis point per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in Boston Properties Limited Partnership's senior unsecured debt ratings.
+On May 19, 2005, we modified our \$605.0 million Unsecured Line of Credit by extending the maturity date from January 17, 2006 to October 30, 2007, with a provision for a one-year extension at our option, subject to certain conditions, and by reducing the per annum variable interest rate on outstanding balances from Eurodollar plus 0.70% to Eurodollar plus 0.65%.
+In addition a facility fee equal to 15 basis point per annum is payable in quarterly installments.
+The interest rate and facility fee are subject to adjustment in the event of a change in our senior unsecured debt ratings.
 The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to us at a reduced Eurodollar rate.
 We utilize the Unsecured Line of Credit principally to fund development of properties, land and property acquisitions, to refinance outstanding indebtedness and for working capital purposes.
-Our Unsecured Line of Credit is a recourse obligation of Boston Properties Limited Partnership.
+Our Unsecured Line of Credit is a recourse obligation of ours.